sookableh/hlp-copy-/README.md

-This bot copies the HLP vault positions and atttempts to track the current positions as well as all trades adjust poll rates to your desires.
+This bot copies the HLP vault positions and atttempts to track the current positions as well as all trades Adjusted to websocket for fills ( can adjust to polls as you wish ).

 heres how the HLP vault works
 By splitting into two sub-accounts, each one can hold a clean long or short position independently.
 They don't need to close one side before opening the other — Child 1 just stays long, Child 4 stays short, and the vault collects the spread from both sides simultaneously.